kavinya140/Supermarket-Billing-System/README.md

 ## Features

-- Staff login landing page with polished UI
+- Staff login landing page with polished UI.
-- Smart billing dashboard with customer details
+- Smart billing dashboard with customer details.
-- Product quantity entry for multiple grocery items
+- Product quantity entry for multiple grocery items.
-- Live bill summary with subtotal, discount, GST, and grand total
+- Live bill summary with subtotal, discount, GST, and grand total.
-- Product search for faster billing
+- Product search for faster billing.
-- Demo-fill option for quick presentation
+- Demo-fill option for quick presentation.
-- Printable invoice generated from the Java backend
+- Printable invoice generated from the Java backend.
-- Responsive layout suitable for desktop and laptop demo screens
+- Responsive layout suitable for desktop and laptop demo screens.

 ## Technologies Used